website

 Double-digit declines were found between men born in the twenties and sixties as an example.
 Find out more on declining testosterone levels here.

 The general consensus is there is a reduction in testosterone of 1-2% per annum.
 This is total testosterone; free biologically active testosterone can drop 2-3% per annum.
-That is huge.
+That is huge!
+This is about staying healthy.

 No, this is not male menopause, it is a gradual age-related decrease over time and can vary by individual.